Responses to clarifying questions

 At concept note stage, the project needs to demonstrate that it has considered the specific context of women, explain how women are able to benefit, and have a clear strategy for achieving this.

-Projects must demonstrate how they will create, match, or improve employment for people aged 15-35.
+In general, projects must demonstrate how they will create, match, or improve employment for people aged 15-35.
 If projects also aim to create jobs for people older than 35, they would still be eligible, but the Fund’s employment target refers only to people aged 15-35.
+The minimum age of the youth involved can differ per country, as it depends on the minimum age for legal employment.

 Projects will need to report on progress towards results targets at least biannually.
 The jobs target should be achieved by the end of the project (in principle, after 2-3 years), along with a plan for sustainability.